Shivam-Shukl/Tech_questions_Bot/README.md

 ### 🧑‍💻 Author

 - #### Shivam Shukla
-- Feel free to connect with me on LinkedIn or GitHub
+- Feel free to connect with me on 💼 [LinkedIn](https://www.linkedin.com/in/shivam-shukla-a462b3223/)

 ---